Robots and drones replace humans as shippers

 That future is no longer the stuff of science fiction.
 It is happening in many places around the world, and in Vietnam, the first steps have begun.

 Meanwhile, Starship Technologies’ autonomous robots are already operating on the sidewalks of more than 30 cities in the US and Europe.
-These tiny robots can navigate, avoid obstacles, and deliver packages to customers without human intervention.
+These small robots can navigate, avoid obstacles, and deliver packages to customers without human intervention.

 In China, giants like JD.com and Meituan are accelerating testing of delivery drones in mountainous areas and remote islands.
-In places with difficult terrain, drones can reduce delivery times from hours to just tens of minutes.
+In places with difficult terrain, drones help reduce delivery times from hours to just tens of minutes.

 Vietnam: Not staying out of the game